Cheapest Countries to Visit from India

 Exploring the ancient town of Hoi An is a must when in Vietnam.

-From the charming streets of Hanoi to the postcard-perfect alleys of Hoi An; from the vast stretches of paddy fields in Sa Pa to the eerie Imperial City of Hue; from the buzz of Ho Chi Minh City to the enchanting island of Phu Quoc and the limestone karsts in Ha Long Bay - Vietnam is one of the most underrated and cheapest countries to visit from India, which deserves to be on your 2025 travel bucket list.
+From the charming streets of Hanoi to the postcard-perfect alleys of Hoi An; from the vast stretches of paddy fields in Sa Pa to the eerie Imperial City of Hue; from the buzz of Ho Chi Minh City to the enchanting island of Phu Quoc and the limestone karsts in Ha Long Bay - Vietnam is one of the most underrated and cheapest places to visit outside India, which deserves to be on your 2025 travel bucket list.

 Once you land in the country, grab a Vietnamese iced coffee and a bánh mì (sandwich), and let the travel gods bless you with a memorable trip!